deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 The Aave DAO is Aave's onchain governance system, allowing `AAVE`, `stkAAVE` and `aAAVE` holders to govern over various aspects ranging across treasury management, risk management and strategic initiatives.

-Different Aave protocol _Instances_ exist and are managed by the Aave DAO.
+Different Aave protocol v3 market _Instances_ exist which all are managed by the Aave DAO.
 These instances focus on specific use cases and chains.
+On Ethereum Mainnet, 3 instances exist _Core_, _Prime_ and _EtherFi_.
 This review covers the Ethereum Mainnet _Etherfi_ instance.

-# Rating
+# Scores

 ## Chain